awsdocs/amazon-s3-userguide/doc_source/security-best-practices.md

 **Identify and audit all your Amazon S3 buckets**
 Identification of your IT assets is a crucial aspect of governance and security\.
 You need to have visibility of all your Amazon S3 resources to assess their security posture and take action on potential areas of weakness\.
 Use Tag Editor to identify security\-sensitive or audit\-sensitive resources, then use those tags when you need to search for these resources\.
 For more information, see [Searching for Resources to Tag](https://docs.aws.amazon.com/ARG/latest/userguide/tag-editor.html)\.
-Use Amazon S3 inventory to audit and report on the replication and encryption status of your objects for business, compliance, and regulatory needs\.
-For more information, see [ Amazon S3 inventory](storage-inventory.md)\.
+Use Amazon S3 Inventory to audit and report on the replication and encryption status of your objects for business, compliance, and regulatory needs\.
+For more information, see [ Amazon S3 Inventory](storage-inventory.md)\.
 Create resource groups for your Amazon S3 resources\.
 For more information, see [What Is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html)

 **Implement monitoring using AWS monitoring tools**